isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Sports.md

 **Aims:**

-●&nbsp;&nbsp;&nbsp;&nbsp; To equip pupils with the basic and advanced rope skipping skills with an emphasis on speed and precision to ensure that pupils strive towards self-improvement.
+* To equip pupils with the basic and advanced rope skipping skills with an emphasis on speed and precision to ensure that pupils strive towards self-improvement.

-●&nbsp;&nbsp;&nbsp;&nbsp; To provide opportunities for talented pupils to represent the school as a team in Zonal and National Competitions
+* To provide opportunities for talented pupils to represent the school as a team in Zonal and National Competitions

 **Essential skills to be taught**:

-●&nbsp;&nbsp;&nbsp;&nbsp; Level 1 to Level 3 creative skills
+* Level 1 to Level 3 creative skills

-●&nbsp;&nbsp;&nbsp;&nbsp; Speed
+* Speed

-●&nbsp;&nbsp;&nbsp;&nbsp; Accuracy
+* Accuracy